48 Idioms About Roads

 16. Cross that bridge when we come to it

-Example Sentence:
+Example Sentences:

 • We’ll cross that bridge when we come to it.

-• Don’t stress yet—we’ll cross that bridge later.
+• Don’t stress yet, we’ll cross that bridge later.

 Other ways to say: Deal with it later, wait and see